javalikescript/lha/README.md

 ## Overview

 The lha application could be run on small computers such as the Raspberry PI or the WD MyCloud.
+It could also be run on any Linux distribution or Windows.

-It is built around a scheduler and an HTTP server based on [luajls](https://github.com/javalikescript/luajls).
+The application is built around a scheduler and an HTTP server based on [luajls](https://github.com/javalikescript/luajls).
-The application allows [Lua](https://www.lua.org/) extensions and [Blockly](https://developers.google.com/blockly/) scripts.
+It allows [Lua](https://www.lua.org/) extensions and [Blockly](https://developers.google.com/blockly/) scripts.
 It exposes a [Web of Things](https://iot.mozilla.org/wot/) API.

 The engine manages the extensions, the things, the scheduler and a web server.